blindnet-io/blindnet.dev/docs/guides/encrypt.md

     Other formats should be encoded to `Uint8Array` or `ArrayBuffer`.
 You can put the information on how to decode the _data_ into the _metadata_.

     ```javascript linenums="1"
-    // pass a short term token generated in the server SDK
+    // pass a temp user token generated in the server SDK
     const blindnet = Blindnet.init(tempUserJwt)
     // e.g. data is a file
     // const data = document.getElementById('file-picker').files[0]